 Every patient is different, and so are their preferred communication methods.
 Whether email, phone, or live chat, ensure you're available on channels your patients prefer.
 Offer an omnichannel experience by providing:

 - Live chat or messaging functionality on your website and patient portal for convenient conversational interactions.
+Get some tips for how to keep live chat human-centered.

 - An automated chatbot or virtual assistant to handle routine patient inquiries, like portal password resets or appointment changes.